riffingonsoftware/blog/src/content/posts/standardize.md

 heroImageAlt: "Standards in light blue handwriting with hand holding light blue marker underlining word."
 tags: ["business"]
 ---

-*Above image: Standards by [Nick Youngson](http://www.nyphotographic.com/) [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) [Alpha Stock Images](http://alphastockimages.com/)*
+_Above image: Standards by [Nick Youngson](http://www.nyphotographic.com/) [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) [Alpha Stock Images](http://alphastockimages.com/)_

 ## Disclaimer

+FIXME: The following is no longer true regarding the site description.
 I want to remind you about the site description for this website, "Strong opinions, loosely held because I'm probably wrong."
 Embracing standards is a relatively new thing for me in my career.
 For most of my career I was convinced I knew better than any standard.
 So, if we've spoken about this in the past, well, my position has likely changed since then.

 ## What is a standard?

-First, let's start with what a standard is *not*.
+First, let's start with what a standard is _not_.
 A standard is not a hard requirement.

 Okay, with that out of the way, what is a standard?
 A standard is a default, a choice without having to make a choice, a way we're going to do things when we don't have a specific reason to do something different.